bloxberg-org/blips/blips/blip-2-researchcertificate.md

 The bloxberg research object certificate offers flexibility in what specific metadata fields could be included in the metadata field.
 This is to account for the breadth of scientific disciplines, privacy or data security requirements, and different stages of the research workflow.

 ## Verification of Certificates
-The unique identifier encoded in the *proofValue* calculated from the corresponding proof mechanism listed in *type* must identically match
+The unique identifier encoded in the *proofValue* calculated from the corresponding proof mechanism listed in *type* must identically match the *tokenHash* value of the corresponding transaction.

 Steps to Verify Certificate: